Click on the social media icons to follow us on Facebook and our InstantHPS channel on YouTube or Vimeo

 - Adjunct in the Center for the Neural Basis of Cognition

 Allen's main areas of research concern the philosophical foundations of cognitive science and neuroscience.
 He is particularly interested in the scientific study of cognition in nonhuman animals and computers, and he has published widely on topics in the philosophy of mind, philosophy of biology, and artificial intelligence.
 He also has several projects in the area of humanities computing.
+He is a faculty affiliate of Pitt's Digital Studies & Methods program and of the CMU/PItt Center for the Neural Basis of Cognition.

 Selected Courses Taught